MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/vm/vminsights-enable.md

    }
 }
 ```
+# Deploy ARM templates

 The ARM templates described in this section can be deployed using any method to install an [ARM template](/azure/azure-resource-manager/templates/overview).
 See  [Quickstart: Create and deploy ARM templates by using the Azure portal](/azure/azure-resource-manager/resource-manager-quickstart-create-templates-use-the-portal) for details on deploying a template from the Azure portal.

-The following examples show how to deploy the templates using common methods.
+The following examples show how to deploy the templates from command line using common methods.

 ```PowerShell
 New-AzResourceGroupDeployment -Name EnableVMinsights -ResourceGroupName <ResourceGroupName> -TemplateFile <Template.json> -TemplateParameterFile <Parameters.json>